-We demonstrate the effectiveness of our method in both single-task and multi-task scenarios under supervised (SL) or self-supervised (SSL) settings, where we employ iTransformer (iTrans.)~\citep{liu2023itransformer} for single-task SL, TimeSiam~\citep{dong2024timesiam} for single-task SSL, and UniTS~\citep{gao2024units} for multi-task SSL.
-As shown in Table~\ref{tbl:summary}, we consider four different tasks: forecasting (FCST), classification (CLS), imputation (IMP), and anomaly detection (AD), across various dataset sizes including few-shot and zero-shot settings.
+For UniTS, we consider four different tasks: forecasting (FCST), classification (CLS), imputation (IMP), and anomaly detection (AD), across various dataset sizes including few-shot and zero-shot settings.
 As evaluation metrics, we use the mean squared error (MSE) and mean absolute error (MAE) for FCST and IMP, accuracy (Acc.) for CLS, and F$_1$ score for AD.
 Dataset statistics and implementation details can be found in Appendix~\ref{sec:data} and \ref{sec:impl}, respectively.